-- Have earned a graduate level degree or complete a graduate degree before finishing the internship.
+- 1. Have earned a graduate level degree or complete a graduate degree within one academic semester of finishing the internship.
 The length of the program will vary depending on the intern's progress towards completing a graduate degree. - 2.
 Provide a verification statement from an accredited Didactic Program in Nutrition and Dietetics (DPD) indicating that all DPD requirements have been met before the start of the program.
 (See the recency of education policy below.) - 3.
 Earn a grade point average (GPA) of at least 3.0/4.0 in DPD coursework. - 4.
 Have paid or unpaid work experience in food and nutrition practice settings.